osplanning-data-standards/GTFS-STAT/files/stop_time_stats.md

  *  The first line of each file MUST contain case-sensitive field names.
  *  Field names MUST NOT contain tabs, carriage returns or new lines.

+File MUST contain the following required attributes:

+Required Attributes	| Description
+----------			| -------------
+`trip_id`			| ID that uniquely identifies a vehicle trip `stop_id`			| ID that uniquely identifies a stop `start_time`		| Start time in HH:MM:SS for which route statistics are calculated.
+`end_time`			| End time in HH:MM:SS for which route statistics are calculated.

-File MUST contain ONE of the following TWO sets of required attributes:
+AND, ONE of the following TWO sets of required attributes:

 **Option One**:

 Required Attributes	| Description
 ----------			| -------------
-`trip_id`			| ID that uniquely identifies a vehicle trip `stop_id`			| ID that uniquely identifies a stop `start_date`		| Start date in YYYYMMDD for which route statistics are calculated.
+`start_date`		| Start date in YYYYMMDD for which route statistics are calculated.
 `end_date`			| End date in YYYYMMDD for which route statistics are calculated.
-`start_time`		| Start time in HH:MM:SS for which route statistics are calculated.
-`end_time`			| End time in HH:MM:SS for which route statistics are calculated.
 `monday`			| 0 or 1.
 A binary value indicating whether route statistics include Mondays.
 `tuesday`			| 0 or 1.
 A binary value indicating whether route statistics include Tuesdays.
 `wednesday`			| 0 or 1.
 A binary value indicating whether route statistics include Wednesdays.